What every best Exercise Bikes has:

-Give yourself plenty of time, and practice patience when assembling the Exerpeutic 900XL.
-Although many reviewers say it's easy if you lay everything out first and take it one-step-at-a-time, the majority say the instructions are confusing and there are too many steps and parts; they wish it would come with more pre-assembly.
+Assembly will give you a workout.
+Although many reviewers say assembling the Exerpeutic 900XL is easy if you lay everything out first and take it one-step-at-a-time, the majority say the instructions are confusing and there are too many steps and parts; they wish it would come with more pre-assembly.
 Quite a few owners note that assembly is easier if you enlist a friend to help.
 Customer service is reported as very helpful and accessible for those who need assistance.
 The seat is adjustable for individuals from 5-foot-3 to 6-foot-3; however, users say it's hard to adjust.
 That's not a problem if you're the only one who used the bike, but in the cases of couples with widely disparate heights, it can be a hassle.
 However, the tension is said to be simple to adjust.
 There are wheels on the bike to make it easy to move around.
 Most say the adjustable tension levels make it easy for anyone to find a "speed" they can handle, but, for some, even the lowest setting is too difficult to use.